-Gerald Clarke: Falling Rock is the first mid-career survey and major solo exhibition of contemporary Native American artist Gerald Clarke.
-A member of the Cahuilla Band of Indians, Clarke utilizes wit and humor to expose historical and present-day injustice, bringing a de-colonial perspective to critical social, economic, and environmental issues facing our world.
+Gerald Clarke: Falling Rock is the first mid-career survey of contemporary Native American artist Gerald Clarke.
+A member of the Cahuilla Band of Indians, Clarke utilizes wit and humor to expose historical and present-day injustices found in critical social, economic, and environmental issues facing our world.

 Gerald Clarke in his Anza studio branding works on paper, July 2019,

 photo by Ian Byers-Gamber.

 Gerald Clarke: Falling Rock will feature approximately 80 works in a range of media drawn from private and public collections.
 It will be accompanied by a major catalogue co-published by the Palm Springs Art Museum and Hirmer Verlag, and will include texts by Gerald Clarke (Artist), Christine Giles (Curator), and other writers and scholars.